caleb531/youversion-suggest-alfred/README.md

 You may also set your preferred version (translation) used for Bible references (where you have not explicitly specified the version in the query).
-To do so, type `yvpref version` into Alfred, and the list of supported versions (for the currently-set language) will appear.
+To do so, type `yvset version` into Alfred, and the list of supported versions (for the currently-set language) will appear.

 To select a version from the list of versions more quickly, you may optionally